ThonyPrice/deepl_project/presentation/manuscript.md

 ## Last two configurations

-This resultet in two new sets of configuration, shown here as E and F. They are very identical in their structure, but an experiemt was made after we ran E which resulted in the confugration F, where we removed the fully connected layers at the end and increased the L2 regularization and the learning rate decay.
-We also set the initial learning rate a bit lower, using the number 0.001 from the original paper.
+This resulted in two new sets of configuration, shown here as E and F. They are very identical in their architecture, but for F we  decided to try without the fully connected layers and increased the L2 regularization(to 5*10^-3) and the learning rate decay(to to 1*10^-3).
+We also set the initial learning rate a bit lower, using the number 0.001 from the original paper that introduced the Adam algorithm.

 ## Final loss and accuracy 1/2